PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

    The job is processing input data.

 holding
-   The job finished processing and reported the final metrics, the output was uploaded to the local storage and released the computing resource.
+   The job finished processing, released the computing resource, reported the final metrics to the PanDA server, uploaded output files to the local storage.
+Note that jobs don't use any computing resources any longer in this and subsequent job statues.

 merging
    Output data are being merged.
 This status is skipped unless the task is configured to merge job output.